KWSmit/pixy2_pybricks/README.md

 If you like you can also clone this entire repository to you computer.
 Open it in VS Code and run the following files:

+- `main.py` - This can be considered as a kind of 'Hello world' program.
+It shows you the basic stept how to use Pixy2 on Pybricks.
-- `main.py` - This is an example of a two-motor robot chasing an object.
+- `chaser.py` - This is an example of a two-motor robot chasing an object.
 Be sure to adjust the code to your robot configuration, as explained below.
 - `linetracker.py` - This is a line-following robot.
 Again, adjust the code to the configuration of your robot.